Zola Budd: Arrival in Britain

-The Daily Mail, a British tabloid newspaper, persuaded Budd's father to encourage her to apply for Registration as a British citizen (i.e: not naturalisation), on the grounds that her grandfather was British, to circumvent the international sporting boycott of South Africa, so that she could compete in the 1984 Summer Olympics in Los Angeles.
+The Daily Mail, a British tabloid newspaper, persuaded Budd's father to encourage her to apply for registration as a British citizen, on the grounds that her grandfather was British, to circumvent the international sporting boycott of South Africa, so that she could compete in the 1984 Summer Olympics in Los Angeles.
 With a strong push from the Daily Mail, registration as a British citizen was granted in short order and she moved to Guildford.
-Her application and arrival was controversial due to her acquiring a passport under preferential circumstances.
-Groups supporting the abolition of apartheid campaigned vociferously and effectively to highlight the special treatment she received; normal applicants for naturalisation had to wait years to be granted citizenship, if at all.
+Her application and arrival was controversial due to her acquiring a passport so quickly.
+Groups supporting the abolition of apartheid campaigned to highlight the rapid treatment she received; applicants for naturalisation typically had to wait years for their applications to be considered.

-Shortly afterwards, Budd was forced to pull out of a 1500 metres race in Crawley, Sussex, when the town council withdrew their invitation at short notice.
+Shortly afterwards, Budd was forced to pull out of a 1,500 metres race in Crawley, Sussex, when the town council withdrew their invitation at short notice.
 The race was part of the inaugural event for the town's new Bewbush Leisure Centre and Mayor Alf Pegler said members of the council had expressed misgivings that the local significance of the event would be overshadowed by "political connotations and anti-apartheid demonstrators".

-She ran her first competitive race on the cinder track at Central Park in Dartford, Kent, covering 3000 m in 9:02.6 in a race shown live on the BBC's Grandstand.
-She ran in further races in Britain, including the UK Championships 1500 m (won in 4:04) and the 3000 m in the UK Olympic trials, which she won in 8:40, earning a place on the British Olympic team.
-In the 2000 m at Crystal Palace in July 1984 she set a new world record of 5:33.15.
+She ran her first competitive race on the cinder track at Central Park in Dartford, Kent, covering 3,000 m in 9:02.6 in a race shown live on the BBC's Grandstand.
+She ran in further races in Britain, including the UK Championships 1,500 m (won in 4:04) and the 3,000 m in the UK Olympic trials, which she won in 8:40, earning a place on the British Olympic team.
+In the 2,000 m at Crystal Palace in July 1984 she set a new world record of 5:33.15.
 Commenting during the race for the BBC, David Coleman exclaimed, "The message will now be flashed around the world – Zola Budd is no myth."

 In Britain, Budd trained at Aldershot, Farnham and District Athletics Club.